needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsOverview.md

 ## Content catalogs

 The Addressables system produces a content catalog file that maps the addresses of your assets to their physical locations.
-Addressables produces one content catalog per project, but you can load catalogs created by other Unity Projects to load Addressable assets produced by those Projects.
-This allows you to use separate Projects to develop and build some of your assets, which can make iteration and team collaboration easier on large productions.

-When Addressables produces the content catalog, it also creates a hash file containing the hash (a mathematical fingerprint) of the catalog.
+It can also create a hash file containing the hash (a mathematical fingerprint) of the catalog.
 If you are hosting your Addressable assets remotely, the system uses this hash file to determine if the content catalog has changed and needs to be downloaded.
+See [Content catalogs] for more information.

 The Profile selected when you perform a content build determines how the addresses in the content catalog map to resource loading paths.
 See [Profiles] for more information.

-See [Loading additional catalogs] for information about loading content catalogs.

 See [Distributing content remotely] for information about hosting content remotely.

-See [Managing catalogs at runtime] if you want to load additional catalogs or override the default update behavior.

 ## Content builds